-Actress Rosie Perez takes stand in Weinstein rape case
+Actress Rosie Perez backs up Sciorra account in Weinstein rape trial

 Sciorra testified that her encounter with Weinstein left her depressed, causing her to drink heavily and cut herself, and unable to tell her family what had happened.

-Under questioning from another of Weinstein’s lawyers, Donna Rotunno, Sciorra acknowledged that she had not reported the alleged rape to authorities or sought medical help.
+Under questioning from one of Weinstein’s lawyers, Donna Rotunno, Sciorra acknowledged that she had not reported the alleged rape to authorities or sought medical help.

 “At the time, I didn’t understand that it was rape,” she said.

-Reporting By Brendan Pierson in New York; Editing by Noeleen Walder, Cynthia Osterman and Jonathan Oatis
+Reporting by Brendan Pierson; Editing by Noeleen Walder, Cynthia Osterman and Jonathan Oatis